QSong-github/RESIST/README.md

 # RESIST - Neoantigen and Mutation Analysis Workflow
+Users can configure and resolve environment dependencies according to the specific tool requirements provided in this repository.
 This repository contains a complete workflow for:

 - Single-cell mutation enrichment analysis